Caudipteryx

-Caudipteryx (which means "tail feather") is a genus of peacock-sized theropod dinosaurs that lived in the Barremian age of the early Cretaceous (about 124.6 million years ago).
-They were feathered and extremely birdlike in their overall appearance, to the point that some paleontologists think it was a bird.
+Caudipteryx (meaning "tail feather") is a genus of small oviraptorosaurian dinosaurs that lived in Asia during the Early Cretaceous, around 124.6 million years ago.
+They were feathered and extremely bird-like in their overall appearance, to the point that some paleontologists suggested it was a bird.
 Two species have been described: C. zoui (the type species), in 1998, and C. dongi, in 2000.
+Caudipteryx had a stout trunk, long legs, and was probably a swift runner.
+Its discovery has led to many intensive studies and debate over the relationship between birds and dinosaurs.